-Whale Sanctuary of El Vizcaino (N iv)
+Whale Sanctuary of El Vizcaino

 Located in the central part of the peninsula of Baja California, the sanctuary contains exceptionally interesting ecosystems.
 The coastal lagoons of Ojo de Liebre and San Ignacio are very important reproduction and wintering sites for the grey whale, harbour seal, California sea-lion, northern elephant-seal and blue whale.
-The lagoons also offer shelter to four species of the endangered marine turtle.
+The lagoons also offer shelter to four species of the endangered marine turtle and civil, remain.
+The Cathedral, built between 1730 and 1760, dominates the centre of the town.
+It is outstanding in its design and in its façades, which are decorated in both European and indigenous styles.